The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 That’s a partial technical explanation of how we kept up with 30X growth in four months.
 The managerial side has been more challenging and taught me a few things.

 Of the lessons learned, I would say moving with careful urgency is near the top of my list.
-Going a little slower sometimes enables you to go faster.
+Going a little you to go faster.

 The other lesson is: Don’t panic.
 Just don’t panic.